eesmer/SambaAD-HelperScripts/pages/SambaActiveDirectory-ADC-Joiner.md

 This script <br>
-adds the machine it runs on to a Samba AD environment set up with the installer script, as an additional domain controller.
+adds the machine it runs on to a Samba AD environment set up with the [Samba Active Directory Installer](https://github.com/eesmer/SambaAD-HelperScripts/blob/master/pages/SambaActiveDirectory-Installer.md) script, as an additional domain controller.

 You will need to know the password for the Administrator user account to complete the installation.

 With the ADC installed;